Syzole/Ghost-Simulator/README.txt

 ● makefile: This file is used to compile the executable, instructions can be found below in Compile instructions

 ● utils.c:  randInt(), randFloat(), randomGhost(), ghostToString(), evidenceToString(), addEvidenceToEvidenceList(), checkIfSameRoom(), cleanupEvidenceList(), cleanupRoomList(), cleanupHouse()

+Compile instructions:
+ - Inside the folder that contains all of the files, open the terminal and type 'make', this will create an executable called a4
+ - Inside the terminal type ./final to begin using the executable
+ - To clean the compiled files, use make clean to clear the compiled executable and the object files made

+Program instructions:
+- The program will start by asking the user for input for 4 names, one for each hunter
+- After the program will run the simulation
+- At the end, it will print the results to see what the final outcome was